starling021/toron/README.md

 ```
 There are a lot of different payloads in Thoron
-Framework such as Shell, Python and C payloads.
+Framework such as Shell and Python payloads.
 ```

 * Powerful ThorCat listener.